stevenkword/lift-search/README.md

 The master branch does not contain the built css and minfied js files that are needed to run the plugin, if using as a submodule, use a tagged release which will contain all built files, https://github.com/voceconnect/lift-search/tags.

+If you do use the master branch, the project is built using [Grunt](http://gruntjs.com/).

 For full documentation see [getliftsearch.com/documentation/](http://getliftsearch.com/documentation/)